Tata Steel Chess Tournament 2020

 The Tata Steel Chess Tournament 2020 was the 82nd edition of the Tata Steel Chess Tournament.
 It was held in Wijk aan Zee from 10–26 January 2020.
-The tournament was won by Fabiano Caruana.
+The tournament was won by Fabiano Caruana, matching Garry Kasparov's best score in 1999 and Magnus Carlsen's best score in 2013.
+This tournament also saw the highest ever performance rating achieved in the history of the Tata Steel Chess Tournament, with Caruana having a 2945 performance, allowing him to reach 2840+ rating for the second time of his career.